AbdulsalamAbbod/Akno/README.md

 # Akno 1.1v
-Akno is a smart, kind, and cute robot made with love and wires.
+AKNO is a smart, kind, and cute robot made with love and wires.

 By Abdulsalam Abbod Shihab 2022/9/24, 6:30pm